moov-io/terms-dictionary/README.md

 - **hold**<a id="hold"></a>: When a final transaction total is uncertain, as in a hotel stay, an authorization hold is placed on a portion of the cardholder’s credit limit or debit balance as a pledge of collateral.
 Once the full amount of the transaction is determined, usually at checkout, the card is charged and the hold is removed.

-- **ICL (Image Cash Letter)**<a id="icl"></a>: See [Check 21](#check-21).
+- **image cash letter (ICL)**<a id="icl"></a>: See [Check 21](#check-21).

 - **interchange fee**<a id="interchange"></a>: In credit card processing, this refers to the fees paid by the acquiring bank to the issuing bank to compensate for transaction-related costs.
 Card networks like Visa and Mastercard establish interchange fee rates, which vary by merchant size, merchant type, transaction amount, and card type.

-- **International Bank Account Number (IBAN)**<a id="iban"></a>: An alphanumeric code composed of up to 34 characters that identifies an individual account in an international transaction.
+- **international bank account number (IBAN)**<a id="iban"></a>: An alphanumeric code composed of up to 34 characters that identifies an individual account in an international transaction.

-- **ISO (Independent Sales Organization)**<a id="iso-sales"></a>: In merchant services, this refers to an independent credit card processing company, often an approved entity reselling services from a larger company, such as First Data, under its own company name.
+- **independent sales organization (ISO)**<a id="iso-sales"></a>: In merchant services, this refers to an independent credit card processing company, often an approved entity reselling services from a larger company, such as First Data, under its own company name.

-- **ISO (International Organization for Standardization)**<a id="iso-standards"></a>: An international standard setting organization involved in everything from food safety to financial services.
+- **International Organization for Standardization (ISO)**<a id="iso-standards"></a>: An international standard setting organization involved in everything from food safety to financial services.
 As ISO puts it, a standard is "a formula that describes the best way of doing something".
 Notable financial standards are ISO 8583 and ISO 20022.

 - **issuer / issuing bank**<a id="issuer"></a>: A financial institution, such as a bank or a credit union, which offers a payment card (credit or debit cards) directly to consumers (or organizations) and is liable for the use of the card.
 The issuer is also responsible for the billing and collecting of funds for purchases that were made using that card.
 In the payments value chain, the card issuer pays the acquiring bank for purchases of goods and services made by the cardholder.
 The cardholder then repays the issuing bank based on terms of an existing agreement.